jetty840/Sailfish-MightyBoardFirmware/docs/replicator_s3g_handling.markdown

 This document describes the way that the Replicator firmware handles s3g commands.
 Specifically what payload values are accepted, and how unaccepted values are handled.
 We only list commands that have behaviors different than those described in the general s3g specification @  https://github.com/makerbot/s3g/blob/master/doc/s3g_protocol.markdown

+## Packet Errors
+Currently, the Replicator does not return error codes for invalid packets, instead the packet process times out.
+If the packet has an invalid CRC, invalid length, etc.  The packet will not be processed and it will return a timeout error.

 ## Ignored Commands (return "success", but take no action)

 ### Host Query Commands